abxh/dotfiles/README.md

 ## Intro
 Hey there, :).
 Welcome to my dotfiles.

-If you wish to use my dotfiles, please note that the dotfiles are modified to suit my laptop, so some hardcoded things might not work as expected in other pcs.

 With my dotfiles, I strive to achieve a certain level of elegance and beauty without using a lot of colors and keeping it look simple.

 > **Note:** The following hyperlinks point to directories in this repo.